Seras3/3DMP/1-Homework-Pika-Vase/README.md

 I started with a simple search on Google :
 > "2D characters pixel art"
 <br>
-I found some interesting anime faces but way too complex for what I was suposed to do.
+I found some interesting anime faces but way too complex for what I was supposed to do.
 I thought a simple pikachu head would be a good start, so here it is:
 <br>

 ![Pika head](pik.jpg)